bastimeyer/dayz-linux-cli-launcher/README.md

 ./dayz-launcher.sh ...
 ```

-This repository currently does not submit to any versioning scheme, so please be aware of any breaking changes that may be applied in the future.
+This repository currently does not commit to any versioning scheme, so please be aware of any breaking changes that may be applied in the future.

 ## Install DayZ